Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 - make vitamins that we use (including vitamin k and biotin)

-- digest proteins, lipids, and carbohydrates in our food, enabling us to absorb some of the resulting products
+- helping digestion by breaking down proteins, lipids, and carbohydrates in our food, enabling us to absorb more of the resulting products

 - make anti-inflammatory chemicals

-- make other biochemicals that improve our health
+- make other biochemicals that can improve our health

 - keep harmful microbes under control